 The law concerning malicious arson is much more complex than just “setting something on fire.”
 The statute outlines what arson is, in the legal sense.
 It is stated, “A person is guilty of arson when he or she willfully and maliciously sets fire to or burns or causes to be burned or who aids, counsels, or procures the burning of, any structure, forest land, or property.”
 Cal.
 Penal Code Ann. § 451.
 There are only two applicable elements to an arson charge, however, there are multiple sub-elements that can make the charge fairly intricate.
 In addition, there are some defenses that may apply to certain different situations that could show that one is not guilty of arson.
-The penalties differ dramatically depending on the specifics of the case, but it is a felony charge.
+The penalties differ dramatically depending on the specifics of the case, but it is a felony charge and three strikes law.
 Lastly, there are some possible mitigating factors that may be applicable to the sentencing.

 Understanding the Elements of an Arson Charge in San Diego